Last Updated: February 22, 2025

 Changing your IP address is a surefire way to bypass these restrictions, and the easiest way to do so is by using a VPN.
 With a premium VPN, you can also access the international libraries of multiple streaming platforms while protecting your data and personal information from your ISP and other third parties.

-While bypassing a network administrator’s blocks, it’s essential to be mindful of the time you spend on streaming platforms.
-If your bandwidth usage is monitored and you’re streaming a lot, you may be an obvious culprit.
-Plus, many public networks are not meant to tolerate high bandwidths, so you could disrupt other users on the network.
+While bypassing network restrictions, be mindful of your streaming habits.
+You may draw attention if your bandwidth usage is monitored and you stream a lot.
+Additionally, many public networks are not designed for high bandwidth activities, so excessive streaming could disrupt other users on the network.
 Naturally, you could land yourself in trouble if you’re found accessing sites intended to be restricted on your network.

-Social media consumes much of our time, so educational institutions and workplaces tend to block sites like Facebook, Instagram, Reddit, TikTok, and Twitter.
+Social media can be a major distraction, which is why educational institutions and workplaces often block sites like Facebook, Instagram, Reddit, TikTok, and Twitter.
 However, if you need to use these sites in an emergency or just need a little break, using a VPN is your best bet.

-You may also be able to access social media platforms by using other methods, like a URL shortener.
-Still, a VPN will allow for the most seamless usage without compromising on user experience.
+You may also be able to bypass restrictions using other methods, such as URL shortener, but a VPN ensures seamless access without compromising user experience.

 Many users use a VPN to unblock gaming sites that are restricted in their locations.
 You can also use a VPN to switch to a different location if you want to play on another game server.
 For example, if all your friends are located in Europe and you’re in Asia, you can use a VPN to switch to a VPN server in Europe so you can all play together.